jaxriemer/NewRepo/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

+- During the act out in the previous section, we found that we are used to speak in a more natural way which can be relatively harder for the device to parse and receive accurate information.
+Therefore we decided to improve the wording of the prompts users give to avoid confusion
+- We also got feedback mentioning that the content of what we planned in the previous part is too much and a bit messy, as we also thought about the device turning gas and light off when a user is leaving the house while having the reminder functionality.
+So we chose to keep only the reminder feature but adding the ability for users to remove and read the tasks in the list.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

+- We added a touch sensor that simulates the action of opening a door.
+The sensor is supposed to be installed on the door handle that will be triggered once touched.
+When the sensor is triggered, the device will then remind the user the tasks to do before the user leaves the house.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system